Creamy Vegan Matcha Green Tea Latte

 Be forewarned…pure matcha comes at a cost.
 BUT, a little goes A LONG WAY!
 I really only use a tablespoon at a time.
 Here are some of my favorite matcha brands:

-- On Amazon, I’m fond of Jade Leaf Organic Japanese Matcha Green Tea Powder ($4.54/ounce).
+- On Amazon, I’m fond of Jade Leaf Organic Japanese Matcha Green Tea Powder ($0.20/serving).

-- Thrive also sells Sencha Naturals Green Tea Latte ($1.29/ounce), which is more of a pre-made drink that could save you time if you don’t want to hassle with making your own.
-Of course, I always encourage you to make your own–you know exactly what’s going into your drink, plus it’s cheaper!
+- Amazon also sells Sencha Naturals Green Tea Latte ($1.81/serving), which is more of a pre-made drink that could save you time if you don’t want to hassle with making your own.
+Of course, I always encourage you to make your own–you know exactly what’s going into your drink and it’s likely healthier!

-So obviously this recipe is for a matcha latte–essentially a blend of the matcha powder with non-dairy milk, maple syrup, vanilla extract and coconut oil that results in a creamy and delicious treat, without any of the guilt.
+So obviously this recipe is for a matcha latte–essentially a blend of the matcha powder with non-dairy milk, maple syrup, vanilla extract and coconut oil that results in a creamy and delicious treat.

 And don’t stop at just lattes–you can use matcha in just about anything!